The IMF Leads the Charge to Find a Cure for Myeloma

 - Normal relative survival is another way to consider cure.
 In this case, the myeloma patient is in a prolonged remission and has reached a point where their survival is equal to or better than another person of the same sex and age.
 In this case, the patient succumbs to "normal" diseases of the elderly such as chronic disease, heart disease, and the like.
 These concurrent conditions are known as comorbidities.

 - True cure is the goal and the most difficult to confirm for sure.
 No matter how sensitive the testing for MRD, there is always the question that a tiny amount of myeloma is hiding somewhere!
 From historical analysis, we know that with current testing at a sensitivity level of 10-6 (one in one million cells of undetected myeloma) persistent remission at this MRD undetected (negative) level for five years.
-More typically, this translates into very long survival and "cure" of some sort.
-Thus, this is the goal of the BSRI Cure Trials.
+More typically, this translates into very long survival and a cure of some sort.
+Thus, this is the goal of the BSRI® Cure Trials.
 Learn more about the CESAR and ASCENT trials.

 The IMF Global Technology Platform